 \textbf{Pre-training datasets.} The backbone was pre-trained on out-of-domain multi-modal datasets which are invariant to the forgery detection task.
 The datasets used for pre-training are HowTo100M \cite{miech2019howto100m} and AudioSets \cite{gemmeke2017audio}.

 HowTo100M is a large-scale dataset of narrated videos with an emphasis on instructional videos with an explicit intention of explaining the visual content on screen.
-This dataset features 136 million video clips with captions sourced from 1.2 million YouTube videos containing 23,000 activities from domains such as cooking, hand crafting, personal care, gardening, and fitness.
+This dataset features 136 million video clips with captions sourced from YouTube videos.
 The AudioSet dataset is a large-scale collection of manually annotated audio events.
-AudioSet consists of 632 audio event classes and a collection of over 2 million human-labeled 10-second sound clips drawn from YouTube videos.
+It features 632 audio event classes and over 2 million human-labeled 10-second clips drawn from YouTube.

-Other self-supervised studies aiming to detect forged videos mainly rely on coupled pretext tasks that focuses on the facial area and require datasets containing facial attributes \cite{haliassos2022leveraging}, e.g., the LRW dataset \cite{Chung16}.
-In contrast, FakeOut does not require datasets for the pre-training phase that feature special attributes or specific region-of-interest such as videos with a clear face present.
-In addition, our reliance on out-of-domain datasets did not require any heavy pre-processing of landmark detection nor face region-of-interest extraction during the pre-train phase.
-Also, it is easier to obtain more out-of-domain videos as opposed to domain-specific videos.
+Other self-supervised studies aiming to detect forged videos mainly rely on coupled pretext tasks that focus on the facial area and require data with facial attributes \cite{haliassos2022leveraging}, e.g., the LRW dataset \cite{Chung16}.
+In contrast, FakeOut's pre-training phase does not require data that features specific attributes such as clear human faces.
+Additionally, our reliance on out-of-domain data does not require any heavy pre-processing suck as landmark detection or ROI extraction during the pre-training phase.
+Also, collecting out-of-domain videos is easier opposed to domain-specific videos.

 \textbf{Forgery datasets.} We conducted experiments on several datasets, to test the ability of our system in versatile scenarios.
-We used FaceForensics++ (FF++) \cite{rossler2019faceforensics++} for training due to its forgery diversity.
-FF++ contains 1000 real videos and 4000 fake videos generated by two face swapping algorithms and two face reenactment algorithms.
-DeepFake\cite{deepfake} and FaceSwap \cite{faceswap} algorithms are used for face swapping.
-NeuralTextures \cite{thies2019deferred} and Face2Face \cite{thies2016face2face} are used as reenactment algorithms.
+We used FaceForensics++ (FF++) \cite{rossler2019faceforensics++} for training.
+FF++ contains 1000 real videos and 4000 fake videos generated by two face-swapping algorithms and two face reenactment algorithms.
+DeepFake~\cite{deepfake} and FaceSwap~\cite{faceswap} are used for face-swapping.
+NeuralTextures~\cite{thies2019deferred} and Face2Face~\cite{thies2016face2face} are used as reenactment algorithms.
 FF++ supplies three compression rates; we chose to use the high quality (HQ) version which is a middle-ground between raw and highly compressed video.
 Videos that are usually found in social media are in-line with this compression rate.